Find Affordable College Courses

 $5,355 Average Tuition & Fees

-You’ll be in good company if you decide to attend Virginia Western Community College.
-It ranked #5 on our 2023 Best Value Clinical/Medical Laboratory Science Schools in Virginia list.
-Located in the midsize city of Roanoke, Virginia Western Community College is a public school with a moderately-sized student population.
+You’ll join some of the best and brightest minds around you if you attend Virginia Western Community College.
+The school came in at #5 on this year’s Best Value Clinical/Medical Laboratory Science Schools in Virginia list.
+Located in the medium-sized city of Roanoke, Virginia Western Community College is a public school with a medium-sized student population.

 Virginia Western Community College undergraduate students pay an average of $5,355 in in-state tuition and fees each year.
 While working on their degree, clinical laboratory science majors at Virginia Western Community College accumulate an average of around $9,500 in student debt.